eiriktsarpalis/typeshape-csharp/docs/core-abstractions.md

 # Core Abstractions

-This document provides a walkthrough the core type abstractions found in TypeShape.
+This document provides a walkthrough the core type abstractions found in PolyType.
 This includes `ITypeShape`, `IPropertyShape` and the visitor types for accessing them.
 These are typically consumed by library authors looking to build datatype-generic components.
-Unless otherwise stated, all APIs are found in the `TypeShape.Abstractions` namespace.
+Unless otherwise stated, all APIs are found in the `PolyType.Abstractions` namespace.

 ## The `ITypeShape` interface